-Contraceptive preferences among young Latinos related to sexual decision-makingFebruary 15th, 2012 in Health /
+Contraceptive preferences among young Latinos related to sexual decision-makingFebruary 15, 2012 in Medicine & Health / Health

 Half of the young adult Latino men and women responding to a survey in rural Oregon acknowledge not using regular effective contraception despite expressing a desire to avoid pregnancy, according to a new Oregon State University study.